The Complete Guide To Off Leash Dog Training

 Dogs have a mind of their own, and no amount of training can guarantee that your off leash dog won’t run away.
 What should you do if your pup dashes off to chase a squirrel and doesn’t return?
 Now is the time to put all that training to use.

-- Stay calm.
 Remember, you are the alpha dog.
 Remain calm and assert your leadership by calling to your pup in a firm, even tone.
-Try not to sound angry or fearful.
+Try not to sound angry or fearful. - Don’t chase

-- Don’t chase.
 This could backfire and make them think you want to play, so they’ll run faster.
 Face it, you will never catch them by running.
-Your best bet is to stick with what you’ve trained your dog to do – come back to you.
+Your best bet is to stick with what you’ve trained your dog to do – come back to you. - Use treats

-- Show them the treats from your pocket.
-Rustle the bag to get their attention.
+Show your dog the treats from your pocket or rustle the bag to get their attention. - Turn away

-And if your dog disappears out of sight…
+And in an emergency, like if your dog disappears out of sight…

 Read more: